PcComponentes/documentation-bundle/README.md

 $ composer require pccomponentes/documentation-bundle
 ```

-Add the DocumentationBundle to your application's kernel
+Add the DocumentationBundle to your application's kernel.

 ```php
 <?php